 Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The supplemental "schedule of investments, schedule of investment risk interrogatories and schedule of reinsurance disclosures" (collectively referred to as the "supplemental schedules") of the Company as of December 31, 2021 and for the year then ended are presented to comply with the National Association of Insurance Commissioners' Annual Statement Instructions and Accounting Practices and Procedures Manual and for purposes of additional analysis and are not a required part of the financial statements.
+The supplemental "Schedule I - Summary Investment Schedule, Schedule II - Supplemental Investment Risk Interrogatories and Schedule III - Reinsurance Summary Supplement" (collectively referred to as the "supplemental schedules") of the Company as of December 31, 2022 and for the year then ended are presented to comply with the National Association of Insurance Commissioners' Annual Statement Instructions and Accounting Practices and Procedures Manual and for purposes of additional analysis and are not a required part of the financial statements.
 The supplemental schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 The supplemental schedules have been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves and other additional procedures, in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplemental schedules are fairly stated, in all material respects, in relation to the financial statements taken as a whole.